LesterGallagher/form-validity/README.md

 * min
 * max

-Manually triggering vorm validation can be done like this:
+Manually triggering form validation can be done like this:
 ```javascript
 var event = new Event('form-validity');
 document.getElementById('form-or-input-element-id').dispatchEvent(event);